HOW TO BECOME A WEB DEVELOPER (2023 Guide)

-Do You Need a Degree to be a Web Developer?
+Do You Need a Degree to Be a Web Developer?

-That said, there is increasing evidence that both employers and professionals alike are no longer seeing the return on investment in a four-year college degree.
+In fact, there is increasing evidence that both employers and professionals alike are no longer seeing the return on investment in a four-year college degree.
 According to Stack Overflow, less than half of all Developers have a degree in computer science or a related field.
 In fact, almost 70 percent of all Developers are at least partly self-taught, with 13 percent of respondents saying they are exclusively self-taught.

 Certainly, there are plenty of great reasons to pursue a college education.
 But getting a degree to land a job in web development is not one.